What is ABA therapy?

 Research shows that the best practice for ABA therapy with children under age 5 is therapy designed to be implemented in the child's natural setting, usually in the home, and consisting of targeting developmentally-appropriate skills with a strong component of parent training and family involvement.
 This type of intervention targets learning opportunities that are naturally embedded throughout child and family’s existing daily routines.
 The intervention is geared toward the child’s developmental level to build foundations in the core areas needed to reach developmental milestones (i.e., joint attention and responding), and taps into utilizing engagement and motivation to enhance key areas of development.

-At Elevated Kids we implement Naturalistic Developmental Behavioral Intervention, or NDBI, under the supervision of a Board Certified Behavior Analyst (BCBA).
-NDBI is considered best practice for young children with ASD, combining the principles of Applied Behavior Analysis and developmental science to improve a range of areas in child development; such as communication, social engagement, joint attention, imitation, play skills, peer interaction, and challenging behaviors.
+At Elevated Kids we implement Naturalistic Developmental Behavioral Intervention (NDBI) under the supervision of a Board Certified Behavior Analyst (BCBA).
+NDBI is considered best practice for young children diagnosed with ASD, combining the principles of Applied Behavior Analysis and developmental science to improve a range of areas in child development, including communication, engagement, joint attention, imitation, peer interactions, challenging behaviors, play skills, and social/emotional skills.

 The overarching approaches and strategies of NDBI include: